mandysGit/LS/backend/RB101-RB109/study-sessions/problem-solving-template.md

 -  an intuition for abstract problem solving
 - an algorithm that is language agnostic
 - the importance of problem solving skills
 - finding the correct syntax to code the algorithm is easy part, but coming up with the algorithm is the creative and hard part.
-With practice, students will develop an intuition for writng out alogrithms.
+With practice, students will develop an intuition for writing out alogrithms.